 Unacceptable Behavior is defined as:

-Examples of verbal abuse include, but are not limited to, verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, national origin, inappropriate use of nudity and/or sexual images in public spaces or in presentations, or threatening or stalking any student, instructor, volunteer, CAI staff member, Business Partner, or other guest.
+Examples of verbal abuse include, but are not limited to, verbal comments related to age, gender, sexual orientation, disability, physical appearance, body size, race, religion, national origin, inappropriate use of nudity and/or sexual images in public spaces or in presentations, or threatening or stalking any student, instructor, volunteer, CAI staff member, Business Partner, or other guest.

 In addition, participants are asked to adhere to the following rules: